What Is Full Coverage Car Insurance? Definition, Cost & Coverage

 • Driving Under the Influence: Accidents that occur while you're driving impaired are typically excluded from coverage.

-• Commercial/Rideshare Use: Using your personal vehicle for business or ridesharing (Uber, Lyft) without a commercial endorsement can leave you unprotected.
-Check if you need a rideshare add-on.
+• Commercial/Rideshare Use: Using your personal vehicle for business or ridesharing (Uber, Lyft, DoorDash) without a commercial endorsement can leave you unprotected.
+Ask your insurer about a rideshare add-on.

 • Excluded Drivers: If someone not listed on your policy drives your car and causes an accident, coverage may be denied.